 Martha’s expresses her faith in Jesus’ relationship with the Father.

-Faith is key to the dynamic of cooperating with the Holy Spirit.
+Faith is one of the key elements to the dynamic of cooperating with the Holy Spirit.

 This kind of faith is sovereignly given by God; it is not a constant ordinary thing but is given for special needs and circumstances chosen by God.